 Downtown Harbor opens up 1.2 acres of existing waterfront between Fire Station 112 and the Los Angeles Maritime Museum.
 Previously a parking lot, the space has been transformed with a new harbor inlet for recreational vessels to dock free of charge for up to four hours.
 Surrounding the inlet is a public plaza and pedestrian promenade that features trees and landscaping, decorative lighting, a picnic area, and an overlook pier.
 A walkway connects this new plaza to the Fanfare Fountains at Gateway Plaza, about a half-mile North.

-2016: In May, the Los Angeles Board of Harbor Commissioners approved a 50-year lease for the new San Pedro Public Market on the site of the current Ports O’ Call Village.
+2016: In May, the Los Angeles Board of Harbor Commissioners approved a 50-year lease for the new San Pedro Public Market on the site of Ports O’ Call Village.
 The lease approval represents a key step toward the first comprehensive redevelopment of the 30-acre site since its original development in the 1960s.

 PRESENT DAY: In the past decade, hundreds of movies, TV series, and commercials have been filmed at the Port of Los Angeles in cooperation with FilmL.A.
 This compilation from Port of LA highlights a few of them… can you name them all?